 In meeting its responsibility for the reliability and timeliness of financial information, the OEFC uses a comprehensive system of internal controls, including organizational and procedural controls.
-The system for internal controls includes:
+The system of internal controls includes:

-- written communication of policies and procedures governing corporate conduct and risk management - comprehensive business planning - segregation of duties - responsible delegation of authority and personal accountability - careful selection and training of personnel - regularly updated accounting policies.
+- comprehensive business planning - written communication of policies and procedures governing corporate conduct and risk management - segregation of duties - maintenance and retention of detailed records - responsible delegation of authority and personal accountability - careful selection and training of personnel - regularly updated accounting and financial risk policies.